 Acknowledgements

-Gratitude is due, to Henriette Spilhaug Bollandsås, Nora Lerdalen Bonsak and Thea Bøhn Nyløkken for their dedication and hard work during the training intervention.
+Gratitude is due, to Henriette Spilhaug Bollandsås, Nora Lerdalen Bonsak, Thea Bøhn Nyløkken, Max Ullrich and Chris Sylstad for their dedication and hard work during the training intervention.
 The authors would also like to express their gratitude to all the participants for staying committed to this demanding protocol in an impressive way.
 We also thank Håvard Nygaard for lending your expertise and technical skills to improve this project.

 Abbreviations